 For many women after a mastectomy, restoring their appearance is part of their physical and personal recovery.
-Through breast reconstruction, Dr. Frank helps Hobart and Munster-area patients regain what they have lost.
+Through breast reconstruction, Robert Frank, MD Plastic Surgery helps patients from Hobart, Munster, Crown Point, and Frankfort regain what they have lost.
 He helps those in his care achieve this result through a supportive bedside manner, years of experience, and careful coordination with general practitioners and general surgeons.

 Dr. Frank’s Approach to Breast Reconstruction

-Our Munster practice follows one of two paths depending on the patient’s needs:
+Our practice follows one of two paths depending on the patient’s needs:

 - If she has not yet had a mastectomy, Dr. Frank works in concert with the patient’s medical team to plan and perform breast reconstruction (immediate reconstruction).